AncientLich/wmlxgettext-unoff/docs/source/srcdoc/regexes.rst

 .. note:

-  Special thank to celticminstrel for improving my old regex into the current regex.
+  Special thanks to celticminstrel for improving my old regex into the current regex.

 LuaStr03 regexp can is equal to the following regexp rule::